Falcon Heavy: Solar System transport missions

 In 2011, NASA Ames Research Center proposed a Mars mission called Red Dragon that would use a Falcon Heavy as the launch vehicle and trans-Martian injection vehicle, and a variant of the Dragon capsule to enter the Martian atmosphere.
 The proposed science objectives were to detect biosignatures and to drill approximately 1 m underground, in an effort to sample reservoirs of water ice known to exist under the surface.
 The mission cost As of 2011 was projected to be less than US$425 million, not including the launch cost.
 SpaceX 2015 estimation was 2000–4000 kg to the surface of Mars, with a soft retropropulsive landing following a limited atmospheric deceleration using a parachute and heat shield.
 Beyond the Red Dragon concept, SpaceX was seeing potential for Falcon Heavy and Dragon 2 to carry science payloads across much of the Solar System, particularly to Jupiter's moon Europa.
 However, SpaceX announced in 2017 that propulsive landing for Dragon 2 would not be developed further, and that the capsule would not receive landing legs.
 Consequently, the Red Dragon missions to Mars were canceled in favor of Starship, a larger vehicle using a different landing technology.

-Lunar missions

-Falcon Heavy is the launch vehicle for the initial modules of the Lunar Gateway: Power and Propulsion Element (PPE) and Habitation and Logistics Outpost (HALO).
-To decrease complexity, NASA announced in February 2021 that it will launch the first two elements on a single Falcon Heavy launch vehicle, targeting a launch date no earlier than 2025.
-Before switching to a merged launch, NASA listed in April 2020 Falcon Heavy as the launch vehicle for PPE lone launch.

-In March 2020, Falcon Heavy won the first award to a resupply mission to the Lunar Gateway, placing a new Dragon XL spacecraft on a translunar injection orbit.

 Psyche, Europa Clipper, and Dragonfly

+The 2024 fully-expended launch of NASA's Europa Clipper.

 NASA chose Falcon Heavy as the launch vehicle for its Psyche mission to a metallic asteroid; it launched on October 13, 2023.
 The contract was worth US$117 million.

 Europa Clipper was initially targeted to be launched on an SLS rocket.
 However, due to extensive delays, in 2021 NASA awarded the launch contract to SpaceX for a fully expendable Falcon Heavy.
 It launched on October 14, 2024.

 Dragonfly, a rotorcraft mission to Saturn's moon Titan, is scheduled to launch on a Falcon Heavy in July 2028.